guava-coder/go-register/README.md

     , please make sure to change and hide the key to prevent security vulnerability.

  ---
+## Try this app

+You can download the current release and follow the description to try it.

 ## How to start

  1. First, clone this project: